methodicalcloud/everythingshouldbevirtual.com/_posts/2013/2013-11-20-infinio-nexenta-testing.md

 ---
   title: Infinio Install - Nexenta Testing
   date: 2013-11-20 07:00:20
+toc: true
+toc_label: "Contents"
+excerpt: "Recently I had the opportunity to speak with Infinio at VMWorld and then again at the Atlanta VMUG about their new product which at the time was Pre-GA..."
 ---

+> **Note**: This post was published over 5 years ago and may contain outdated information.
+Tool versions, syntax, and best practices may have changed.
+Please verify current documentation before implementing.
+{: .notice--warning}

 Recently I had the opportunity to speak with [Infinio](http://www.infinio.com/ "http\://www.infinio.com/") at VMWorld and then again at the Atlanta VMUG about their new product which at the time was Pre-GA but it was a very interesting